petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 ![](imgs/05-agency-brass.png)

 Barbie couldn't help but think how inconsistent the Agency's OPSEC was.
-Just three days ago her team was in a Faraday cage being lectured by a technologist on how secrets belonged on pen and paper, and now she was listening to the top brass giving Microsoft PowerPoint presentations?
-Wasn't the Agency only supposed to hire the best of the best?
-Was that cage just a sexy way to get rid of some department's end-of-year budget surplus?
+Just three days ago her team was in a Faraday cage being praised for keeping secrets on pen and paper, yet now she was listening to the top brass giving Microsoft PowerPoint presentations on laptops running Windows XP.
+How did they get so complacent?

 "...and with the domestic 'black bag' SSL key extraction program, we're up to 95% interception of..."

-It was stuff that could could fill front page news for months if it ever got to a journalist.
-Yet Agency bureaucrats were entrusting it to Windows XP in a room with a nice view of the mountains, and suspiciously clear-looking windows.
+The director was just wrapping up her presentation; Barbie reminded herself to ask her what supplier the purchasing department bought her cute-looking pink laptop from.

 <hr>